-Canned fruits and vegetables often get a bad reputation when it comes to perception of nutritional value.
-This is not always the case.
-Canned vegetables and fruit can not only be a more economical choice but also a rich source of nutrients for your body.
+Canned fruits and vegetables often get a bad reputation and often perceived as a suboptimal choice for your health.
+This reputation is not always true.
+Canned vegetables and fruit can not only be friendly to your wallet but also a rich source of nutrients for your body.

 The Process of Canning

-This step is when the fruit and vegetables are cleaned and if needed pitted, peeled, cut and chopped prior to canning.
-Some fruit and vegetables are blanched and hydrated for example dried beans.
-The cans are filled with either juice or water before the produce are placed into them.
+The first step of canning is processing.
+This is when the fruit and vegetables are cleaned, pitted and chopped as needed prior to canning.
+Some fruit and vegetables require further processing such as blanching and hydrating.
+This is the case for dried legumes and beans.
+The cans are then filled with either juice, syrup, brine, or water before the produce are placed into them.

-After the produce is filled into the can, the can is sealed and then heated at a very specific temperature and time.
-This prevents the produce going off and kills bacteria potentially present.
+After the produce is filled into the can, the can is sealed and then heated.
+This prevents the produce spoiling and kills any potential microbes present which can make the food unsafe for consumption.

-After the heating process the can is cooled quickly
+After the heating process the can is cooled.

-The macronutrients, fat, protein and carbohydrates remain stable throughout the canning process.
-Some of the water-soluble vitamins including vitamin C and B vitamins may reduce with processing, however, other nutrients increase with the canning process.
+Looking at more detail into the nutrients and how they are effected in the canning process, the macronutrients are preserved fully.
+These includes the fat, protein and carbohydrates.
+Some of the water-soluble vitamins such as the B vitamins as well as vitamin C, may be effected during processing and decline.
+The good news is that other nutrients increase with the canning process.
 An example is lycopene which is more bioavailable for your body after the canning process compared to lycopene from a fresh fruit or vegetable.
 This is a good reason to enjoy canned tomatoes.

 Canned beans are a time effective way to enjoy the health benefits of these nutrients’ rich vegetables.
 Legumes like lentils need boiling for at least thirty minutes in a quick method or soaking for hours before eating, which many people don’t have the time to do.
 Canned vegetables require no soaking, simply open the can and enjoy!